The 839-acre Lake Renwick Preserve was acquired between 1989 and 2010.

 Wildlife found at the preserve includes a variety of bird species, such as the great blue heron and great egret.
 Structures have been built on islands within the lake to provide nesting opportunities for the birds.

-The preserve is also home to a variety of plant species, including prairie sundrops and rattlesnake master.
+The preserve is also home to a variety of plant species, including large-leaved pondweed and water stargrass.

-The site is managed with prescribed burning and wetland restoration to protect and enhance its natural resources.
-Learn more about the District’s land management activities.
+The site is managed with monitoring activities and habitat enhancement to protect and enhance its natural resources.

 Turtle Lake Access provides access to the 3.35-mile, paved Lake Renwick Bikeway, ideal for the following activities: